 Wayne Maceyka, Solar Advisor

-Wayne is a soon-to-be-Vermonter who grew up in a small town in Massachusetts.
+Wayne recently made VT his and his family’s home, but he grew up in a small town in Massachusetts.
 In the late ‘90s, while sitting in traffic outside of Boston, he had a bit of an epiphany about our fossil-fueled economy — it made no sense.
 With that in mind, he decided to go car-free while working in the retail and manufacturing segments of the bicycle industry with a stint in renewable energy.

 Along the way, he helped get the AltWheels Alternative Transportation Festival get off the ground in 2005, graduated from the pioneering Bainbridge Graduate Institute with a Sustainable MBA in 2009, helped friends launch their businesses’ social media efforts in 2011, and developed a new marketing management role with his most recent employer.